ziyilin/graal/docs/reference-manual/tools/profiling.md

     The if condition contains an expensive modulo operation, which might explain the runtime of the statement.

-    Now let's use the CPU tracer tool to collect execution counts of each statement.
+    Now use the CPU tracer tool to collect execution counts of each statement.

 5. Run `js primes.js --cputracer --cputracer.TraceStatements --cputracer.FilterRootName=*accept`
 to collect execution counts for all statements in methods ending with `accept`.